imanfarhanah/imanfarhanah/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on how to utilize GitHub and Kaggle to do projects
+- 🔭 I’m currently working on getting Google Business Intelligence and Microsoft Power BI Data Analyst Certificates
-- 🌱 I’m currently learning web scraping, ETL, Power BI/Tableau
 - 👯 I’m looking to collaborate on my first project
 - ⚡ Fun fact: I'm interested at many stuffs!